About

 My current research focuses on the use of artists’ film for spatiotemporal architectural drawing, and includes the production of experimental digital film as a form of architectural drawing.

-I completed an AHRC funded PhD at Central Saint Martins, titled “Constructing the architectural moving drawing: transdisciplinary practices between architecture and artists’ film”.
+I completed an AHRC funded PhD at Central Saint Martins (UAL), titled “Constructing the architectural moving drawing: transdisciplinary practices between architecture and artists’ film”.